-The Master of Communication comprises 12 subjects, as follows:
+The Master of Communication comprises 120 credit points, as follows:

-Students must choose one (1) of the following suites of subjects as their dissertation/portfolio:
+Students must choose one of the below options on commencement of their program

 Bond University’s teaching methodology involves a combination of lectures, tutorials, seminars, examinations, projects, presentations, assignments, computer labs and industry projects.